fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Fixed: Header, Footer and Page background colors set in plugin settings not applying.
+* Fixed: Order summary and side bar section not interactive because of transparent pseudo element on top of it.

 = 4.1.0 - 2025-08-17 =